How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Open Shelving, Open Heart

-I removed the bulky upper cabinets in my camper kitchen and installed reclaimed wood shelves.
+Take out the big upper cabinets in the camper kitchen and install reclaimed wood shelves

-Not only did it open up the space visually, but it gave me a spot to display cute mason jars, enamel mugs, and vintage canisters.
+It makes the space look open and gives a spot to show cute mason jars, enamel mugs, and vintage canisters.

-Open shelving is perfect for small camper makeovers—it feels less cluttered and adds warmth and personality.
-If you’re remodeling camper ideas on a budget, a couple of shelves and a few thrift store finds can go a long way.
+Open shelving is great for small camper makeovers.
+It feels less messy and adds warmth and personality.
+A couple of shelves and a few thrift store finds can help much for camper ideas on a budget.

 Moody and Modern: How I Used Dark Camper Interior Design to Cozy Things Up